-Consistent with the instructions found in the Fiscal Reference Manual, Volume 1, Chapter 5, SSDs must submit claims for federal reimbursement within 22 months after the end of the quarter in which the expenditures were made to meet the two year federal time limit.
-Claims used to determine the final adjusted incentive amounts are those that were final accepted in the Automated Claiming System (ACS) between November 2, 2011 and November 1, 2012 for inclusion in the Federal Quarterly Expenditure Reports for FFY 2012.
+Consistent with the instructions found in the Fiscal Reference Manual (FRM), Volume 1, Chapter 5, SSDs must submit claims for federal reimbursement within twenty-two (22) months after the end of the quarter in which the expenditures were made to meet the two (2) year federal time limit.
+Claims used to determine the final adjusted incentive amounts are those that were final accepted in the Automated Claiming System (ACS) between November 2, 2013 and November 3, 2014 for inclusion in the Federal Quarterly Expenditure Reports for FFY 2014.

 SSDs must identify a Federally Non-Participating (FNP) component of their administrative expenditures equal to the amount of incentives received and reinvested in the Child Support program; this includes the amount received as an adjustment from estimated incentives to actual incentives.
 Therefore, the amount on Schedule A-1, Line 19, Estimated Incentive Payments should be reported on the Schedule D-8, Line 16, Expenditures Funded with Title IV-D Incentives.
 ACS will automatically transfer the Schedule A-1, Line 19 estimated incentive total to the Schedule D-8, Line 16.
-However, upon receiving the 2012 estimated to actual payment as a bottom line adjustment in FFY 2013, SSDs must also manually include this additional amount on the Schedule D-8, Line 16, during FFY 2014.
+However, upon receiving the 2014 estimated to actual payment as a bottom line adjustment in FFY 2016, SSDs must also manually include this additional amount on the Schedule D-8, Line 16 during FFY 2016.
+Instructions for completing Schedules A-1 and D-8 are found in the FRM Volume 2, Chapter 3 and FRM Volume 3, Chapter 15 available at: http://otda.ny.gov/resources/fiscal-reference/.